Petrus Iilonga

-Petrus Iilonga (8 January 1947 – 11 December 2018) was a Namibian politician as well as a trade union leader and political prisoner in Robben Island.
-A member of the South West Africa People's Organization (SWAPO), Iilonga served as Deputy Minister in various Ministries and was a member of the party's Central Committee.
+Petrus Iilonga (8 January 1947 – 11 December 2018) was a Namibian politician, trade union leader and a political prisoner in Robben Island.
+A member of the South West Africa People's Organization (SWAPO), Iilonga served as deputy minister in various ministries and was a member of the party's central committee.

 Early life and military career

 Iilonga was born in Etilyasa, a settlement near Ongandjera in the Omusati Region.
 He attended primary school there and originally became a farm worker (from 1966).
 He graduated from Onakaye Boys School in 1969 and from 1970 to 1971 attended Ongwediva Training College to be trained as a motor mechanic.
 From 1971 he worked on the construction of the Ruacana to Calueque canal and between 1972 and 1973 taught at the Elondo West Combined School.
 He had a brief spell of work at the Ondangwa government garage before he left to receive military training in Tanzania and the Soviet Union in 1974.
 He returned to Namibia in 1976 to fight for the People's Liberation Army of Namibia in the Namibian War of Independence.
 Captured by South African forces, he was imprisoned on Robben Island from 1978 to 1985.